BrcRs/truck-stack-item-optimization/README.md

 ![solution returned by our algorithm](BLtruck-cropped.png)

+The truck is symbolized by a red zone with dotted border seen from above.
+Each rectangle represents a stack.
+Here we present an example of an instance of the single-truck packing problem and the result output by our algorithm.
+In this example we ignore weight constraints and plant/supplier orders.

 ## Content of this branch

 The code is in `src/` directory.
 Tests are grouped by source file in the `tests/` directory.